bitrise-io/devcenter/_articles/reviews/Enable or disable a Step draft.md

         - content: |-
             #!/bin/bash
             echo "This will never run, because of run_if:false"

+{% include message_box.html type="note" title="Experimenting with workflows" content="To experiment with different configurations for a workflow, without removing or disabling Steps, we recommend cloning the workflow.
+You can modify the cloned workflow as much as you wish without changing anything in the original."%}

 ## Run a Step only in CI environment, skip it for local builds